 Day 2 – (OPTIONAL) Blue Cave tour with 5 islands or Jeep Safari tour

-If you’re up for an adventure, board a speedboat for a tour of 5 islands and an unforgettable visit to the Blue Cave, a stunning natural phenomenon.
+If you’re up for an adventure, board a speedboat for a tour of highlights of several islands.
+The tour includes an unforgettable visit to the Blue Cave, a stunning natural phenomenon.
 Spend the day cliff jumping, snorkelling, cave diving and discovering hidden coves and beaches.

 Alternatively, go on a tour, exploring Hvar’s countryside.
 Abandoned in the 50s, the nearby village Malo Grablje has a new-found purpose as an ethno-eco village, open to tourists and providing an insight into authentic island life.
 There is a restaurant serving traditionally-prepared food, using only locally-sourced ingredients, so you can enjoy a meal in a tranquil and beautiful setting.